Guthrie Govan: Asia, GPS and the Young Punx

 Govan began his involvement with Asia playing on the album Aura, after the band was unable to secure the services of their first two choices for guest guitarists: Brian May or Steve Lukather.
 Govan explained that he was then chosen as an "affordable" option for the band, which had not experienced recent chart success.
 With his work on the album complete, Govan was added to the Asia line-up for the tour to support the new album.
 He wrote an instrumental song, Bad Asteroid, which itself was based on material from Govan's early 1990s demo.
 He went on to play on the band's 2004 album Silent Nation.

 In 2006, Asia keyboardist Geoff Downes decided to reform the band with its original 3 members.
 Govan and two other band members, bassist/singer John Payne and Jay Schellen, along with keyboardist Erik Norlander continued under the name Asia Featuring John Payne.
 Govan left in mid-2009.
 He was replaced by virtuoso guitarist Mitch Perry, known for his work with Cher, Ratt, Lita Ford, and the Michael Schenker Group.
 Since Govan's departure from Asia featuring John Payne, they have gone on to considerable international success.

-Payne, Govan and Schellen also formed GPS (named after the members' initials), and after the addition of Ryo Okumoto on keyboards the band released the album Window to the Soul (2006).
+Govan, Payne and Schellen also formed GPS (named after the members' initials), and after the addition of Ryo Okumoto on keyboards the band released the album Window to the Soul (2006).
 Most of the material on that album was written for a proposed Asia album, but was scrapped by Geoff Downes when he reunited the original line-up of Asia.

 Govan performs on a number of tracks on Your Music Is Killing Me, the debut album of UK electronic dance music act the Young Punx and is part of their live act.
 He also appears in the music video for their track Rockall.

 Govan has played live guitar for Dizzee Rascal, including a performance on Later With Jools Holland.